René Goscinny

 He wrote Iznogoud with Jean Tabary.
-Goscinny also wrote a series of children's books known as Le Petit Nicolas (Little Nicolas) illustrated by Jean-Jacques Sempé.
+Goscinny also wrote a series of children's books known as Le Petit Nicolas ("Little Nicolas") illustrated by Jean-Jacques Sempé.

 Early life

 Goscinny was born in Paris in 1926, to Jewish immigrants from Poland.
-His parents were Stanisław Simkha Gościnny, a chemical engineer from Warsaw, and Anna (Hanna) Bereśniak-Gościnna from Chodorków (Ходорків), a small village near Kyiv in Ukraine.
+His parents were Stanisław Simkha Gościnny, a chemical engineer from Warsaw, and Anna (Hanna) Bereśniak-Gościnna from Chodorków (modern-day Khodorkiv), a small village near Kyiv in Ukraine.
 Goscinny's maternal grandfather, Abraham Lazare Berezniak, founded a printing company.
 Claude, Goscinny's older brother, was six years older, born on 10 December 1920.

 Stanisław and Anna had met in Paris and married in 1919.
 When René was two, the Gościnnys moved to Buenos Aires, Argentina, because his father had been hired as a chemical engineer there.
 René had a happy childhood in Buenos Aires and studied in French-language schools there.
 He was often the "class clown", probably to compensate for a natural shyness.
 He started drawing very early on, inspired by the illustrated stories which he enjoyed reading.

 In December 1943, the year after Goscinny graduated from lycée or high school, his father died of a cerebral hemorrhage (stroke).
 The youth had to go to work.
-The next year, he got his first job, as an assistant accountant in a tire recovery factory.
-After being laid off the following years, Goscinny became a junior illustrator in an advertising agency.
+The next year, he got his first job as an assistant accountant in a tyre recovery factory.
+After being laid off the following year, Goscinny became a junior illustrator in an advertising agency.

-Goscinny, along with his mother, emigrated from Argentina and immigrated to New York, United States in 1945, to join her brother Boris.
-To avoid service in the United States Armed Forces, he travelled to France to join the French Army in 1946.
-He served at Aubagne, in the 141st Alpine Infantry Battalion.
+Goscinny, along with his mother, emigrated from Argentina and immigrated to New York, United States in 1945 to join her brother, Boris.
+To avoid service in the United States Armed Forces he travelled to France to join the French Army in 1946.
+He served at Aubagne in the 141st Alpine Infantry Battalion.
 Promoted to senior corporal, he became the appointed artist of the regiment and drew illustrations and posters for the army.